Air Quality Objectives

 Air Quality Management in Hong Kong

-The prevailing AQOs are benchmarked against a combination of interim and ultimate targets under the Air Quality Guidelines (AQGs) of the World Health Organisation (WHO).
+The prevailing AQOs are benchmarked against a combination of interim and ultimate targets under World Health Organisation's (WHO) WHO Global Air Quality Guidelines (AQGs).
 To continuously improve air quality, we have implemented a wide range of measures to control emissions from power plants, industrial and commercial activities, motor vehicles and marine vessels, as well as setting regional emission reduction targets for key air pollutants together with the Guangdong Provincial Government.
+The overall air quality of Hong Kong has been improving in recent years, with concentrations of major air pollutants continuously decreasing and remaining at low levels since Hong Kong’s return to the motherland.

 The Government will review the AQOs at least once every five years to monitor the progress of air quality improvement and the effectiveness of measures.
 The Government’s ultimate goal, in the long run, is for Hong Kong’s air quality to fully meet the ultimate targets set out by the WHO.